kmad/kmad.github.io/_posts/2025-01-07-Video-LLM-Summary.md

 ---

-Today I had to review some video files from a client and compare it to a legal filing (which came as one large PDF).
+Today I had the task of reviewing a series of video files and compare them to a legal filing (which came as one large PDF).

 The videos were longform interviews, so to speed up the review process I wanted to get these into a workable format depending on workflow: video, audio, and text.